ydb-platform/ydb/ydb/docs/yql/docs_yfm/docs/en/yql-core/syntax/_includes/expressions/named-nodes.md

 Each named expression has a scope.
 It starts immediately after the definition of a named expression and ends at the end of the nearest enclosed namescope (for example, at the end of the query or at the end of the body of the [lambda function](#lambda), [ACTION](../../action.md#define-action){% if feature_subquery %}, [SUBQUERY](../../subquery.md#define-subquery){% endif %}{% if feature_mapreduce %}, or the cycle [EVALUATE FOR](../../action.md#evaluate-for){% endif %}).
 Redefining a named expression with the same name hides the previous expression from the current scope.

 If the named expression has never been used, a warning is issued.
-To avoid such a warning, use the underscore as the first character in the ID (for example `$_foo`).
+To avoid such a warning, use the underscore as the first character in the ID (for example, `$_foo`).
 The named expression `$_` is called an anonymous named expression and is processed in a special way: it works as if `$_` would be automatically replaced by `$_<some_uniq_name>`.
 Anonymous named expressions are convenient when you don't need the expression value.
 For example, to fetch the second element from a tuple of three elements, you can write: